anosatsuk124/wasdon/README.md

 ## Current status

-It's working in progress and not ready for use yet.
+This is working in progress and not ready for use yet.

-It's currently focused on developing as an **AOT binary translator** for UdonVM to support full compatibility with WASI/WASM.
+It's currently focused on developing an **AOT binary translator** to Udon Assembly (its text representation) to support full compatibility with WASI/WASM.

 ## Roadmap